 Your lecturers have a depth of experiential expertise to share as you engage with your dance technique, performance, choreographic and collaborative skills.
 In addition, we facilitate your study in areas such as dance science, critical and reflective analysis in order to develop and challenge your theoretical thinking, nurture an enquiring mind, and support your creative artistry.
 You will gain the skills, experience and networks to launch your career in dance and the creative industries.

-We pride ourselves on offering a vibrant and inclusive environment, instilling in our students a sense of confidence, passion, and achievement.
-This, together with the vicinity of London's many theatre and dance venues in this global city, makes for a unique student experience.
+We pride ourselves on offering a vibrant and inclusive environment, instilling you with a sense of confidence, passion, and achievement.
+This, together with the vicinity of London's many theatre and dance venues in this global city, and access to our state-of-the-art facilities, makes for a unique student experience.

 Although there is more contact time devoted to practical classes than to theory, students are expected to support this with independent study and research.
 Theory and practice are weighted as equally important when it comes to assessment.

 Dance Technique, Dance Performance, Choreography: Compositional design, Participatory Arts (Community dance)

 This module contains core material paramount to the understanding and practice of dance and is the key foundation for progression of all other modules in Year 2 and 3.
 You will practice and study the fundamental principles involved in dance technique, composition, performance and dance in participatory arts contexts in the UK.
 You will establish an awareness of the physical creative complexities involved and how these disciplines can be applied in a broader context.

 This module will equip you with an understanding of anatomy in relation to the dancing body.
 The module will also deepen your knowledge of the historical and social influences on the arts.
 The module will develop your independent research and critical thinking.

 Arts in London, effective learning skills, seminar presentation, research strategies, written skills